theta-data/theta-data-api/docs/theta-rpc.md

 ## GetVersion

-- version : the version number
+- version: version of the code
-- git_hash : the git commit hash of the code base
+- git_hash: the git commit hash of the code base
-- timestamp : the build timestamp
+- timestamp: the build timestamp
   **Example**

 ```graphql